thosgood/this-weeks-finds/markdown/151-200/week175.md

-we add or subtract leap seconds from Coordinated Universal Time (UTC) to keep it in step with the irregular rotation of that lumpy ball of rock we call Earth (or more precisely, the time system called UT2, based on the Earth\'s rotation).
+we add or subtract leap seconds from Coordinated Universal Time (UTC) to keep it in step with the irregular rotation of that lumpy ball of rock we call Earth (or more precisely, the time system called UT2, based on the Earth's rotation).
 How precise will we get?
 Will we someday be worrying about leap attoseconds?
 Leap Planck times?

 ------------------------------------------------------------------------